lastmjs/zwitterion/README.md

 #### zwitterion.json

 This file is automatically created in the directory Zwitterion is started from.
 It has one property called `files`. `files` is an object containing all of the files that have been requested, with extra information to aid in production building.
+The `parentImport` property on each file is set to true if the file was requested from a script tag or another XHR request that was not initiated by a JavaScript module import.
 You shouldn't need to edit this file for normal use cases.

 ### Production Usage